hotmeshio/samples-javascript/README.md

 - `npm run docker:reset-redis` - Reset Redis [reset database]
 - `npm run docker:logs:redis` - View Redis logs

-HotMesh works with any Redis-like backend, including ValKey and Dragonfly.
-A Docker Compose file has been included for each.
-If you wish to run the demos using a specific backend, use one of the following variants:
+HotMesh works with any Redis-like backend.
+ValKey and DragonflyDB are loaded alongside the Redis instance.
+External Port mappings are as follows.

-- `npm run docker:reset-redis` - Reset Redis [reset and use Redis]
+- `6399` - Redis
-- `npm run docker:reset-redis:valkey` - Reset ValKey [reset and use ValKey]
+- `6398` - ValKey
-- `npm run docker:reset-redis:dragonfly` - Reset Dragonfly [reset and use Dragonfly]
+- `6397` - DragonflyDB

 >All demos will work with all DB variants except for the MeshData demo which uses the Redis `FT.SEARCH` module (unsupported in ValKey).
 The demo will still successfully execute workflows, but it will not be searchable using `FT.SEARCH` commands.

+### HotMesh Dashboard
+The Dashboard Web App is available at `http://localhost:3010`.
+It provides a visual representation of the network, including the number of engines, workers, and workflows.
+It also provides a real-time view of the network's health and performance, linking to the OpenTelemetry dashboard for more detailed information.

+An LLM is also included to simplify querying and analyzing workflow data for those deployments that include the Redis `FT.SEARCH` module.

-### JavaScript
+### JavaScript Lifecycle Demos
 Run from outside the Docker container.
 - `npm run docker:demo:js:hotmesh howdy` - Run the *HotMesh* lifecycle example (JavaScript)
 - `npm run docker:demo:js:meshcall` - Run the *MeshCall* lifecycle example (JavaScript)
 - `npm run docker:demo:js:meshflow` - Run the *MeshFlow* lifecycle example (JavaScript)
 - `npm run docker:demo:js:meshdata cat dog mouse` - Run the *MeshData* lifecycle example (JavaScript)

-### TypeScript
+### TypeScript Lifecycle Demos
 Run from outside the Docker container.
 - `npm run docker:demo:ts:hotmesh howdy` - Run the *HotMesh* lifecycle example (TypeScript)
 - `npm run docker:demo:ts:meshcall` - Run the *MeshCall* lifecycle example (TypeScript)